-A Common Application Form (CAF) must still be sent to your Local Authority, or completed on line.
-The CAF can be obtained from the School or from the local authority and should be available on the local authority website.
-The Certificate of Catholic Practice is available from the priest at the parish where the family normally worships and is also on the Westminster Diocese website.
-If you do not complete and return these forms by the closing date of: Tuesday, 31st October 2023.
-The Governing Body may be unable to consider your application fully and it is unlikely that your son/daughter will be offered a place at the School.
+If you do not complete and return both these forms by the closing date of Thursday 31st October 2024, the admission authority may be unable to consider your application fully and this may affect your child's chance of being offered a place at the school.
 Applications received after the closing date will be dealt with after the initial allocation process has been completed.
-Notification letters will be sent out by the LA on behalf of the Governors on 1st March 2024.
+Notification letters will be sent out by the LA on behalf of the admission authority on 1st March 2025.
 A copy of this is available in the appendix.